 HB 1231, New Appliance Energy and Water Efficiency Standards

 HB 1250, Building Energy Codes

 HB 1272, Housing Authority Property in Colorado New Energy Improvement District

 SB 236, Public Utilities Commission Re-authorization

 SB 96, Collect Long-term Climate Change Data

-Colorado Gov. Jared Polis has announced a goal of 100% renewable energy by 2040 and legislators took big steps toward meeting that goal in the 2019 legislative session.
+Colorado Gov. Jared Polis has announced a goal of 100% renewable energy by 2040 and legislators took big steps toward meeting that goal in the 3 previous legislative sessions.